ManApart/quest-command/notes.md

  - Gain xp for cooking
 - Slice apple
 - Behavior / interact / recipe alignment.
 Use knife on apple same as slash apple, same as craft sliced apple
+ - Effects should apply properties during their duration and then remove them afterwords (like 'burning' when on fire)
+ - Range needs lit, goes from 'Range (unlit)' to 'Range (lit)'

 ### Inventory